-CAD Cleanup is mostly different for any CAD so there is no “golden rule” which guarantees success, but there are some important rules and tricks.
+CAD Cleanup is mostly different for any CAD so there is no “golden rule” that guarantees success, but there are some important rules and tricks.
 This article describes some general rules/standards required for CFD simulations and best practices on how to find faults in cad models so that you have a starting point.

 This content provides an overview of everything that is necessary for preparing a CAD for simulation.